A Gift List For People Who Actually Need Gifts

 You may have friends or family who are seeking work, others who are in "starter" or other low-wage jobs, some who are paying off student loans or consumer debt, who are living on a fixed income, or who are living frugally in order to save toward a goal (a car, a house, their kids' college, etc.).
 You don't want to insult someone or come across like a financial know-it-all, but you don't want to ignore the situation either.

-Why not give a gift that can make a difference?
+Give a gift that can make a difference.

 Let's spread a little comfort and joy.
 Suggestions are listed by category, but there's plenty of overlap.
 Gifts in one category might be perfect for someone in a different situation.

 For the currently or recently unemployed

 - Make a utility payment.
 Your brother mentioned he's fallen behind on the electric bill.
 Why not offer to pay the next one, or help him catch up on back payments?

 - Make an insurance payment.
 Whether it's auto, homeowner's, or health insurance, having a policy canceled for lack of payment is a potential disaster.
 Offer some peace of mind.

 - Give groceries.
 You never want anyone to choose whether to pay a bill or buy food.
 Give a grocery card in the largest amount you can afford.